Tweel: Applications

 The iBOT mobility device and Segway's Concept Centaur were both introduced with Tweel airless tires.
 Michelin also has additional projects for the Tweel concept on small construction equipment, such as skid-steer loaders, for which it seems well suited.

 NASA has contracted Michelin to develop a wheel for the next-generation lunar rover based on the Tweel concept.
 This has resulted in the Lunar Rover Initiative AB Scarab wheels.

-In October 2012, Michelin North America Inc. began commercial sales of the Michelin 12N16.5 X Tweel for skid-steer loaders used in landscaping, construction, contracting, refuse/recycling and agricultural industries.
+In October 2012, Michelin North America Inc. began commercial sales of the Michelin 12N16.5 X Tweel for piggyback forklifts and skid-steer loaders used in landscaping, construction, contracting, refuse/recycling and agricultural industries.

 Awards

 On 8 November 2005, Popular Science magazine named Michelin's Tweel as the "Best of What's New" honor in the Automotive Technology category.
 The next day, Michelin NA was awarded a Hall of Fame Award by InnoVision for continued leadership in innovation as evidenced by the development of the Tweel.
 TIME Magazine named the Tweel as "One of the Most Amazing Inventions of 2005" a few short days later on 14 November 2005.

 The Intermat innovation commission in Paris (the International Exhibition of Equipment, Machinery and Techniques for the Construction and Building Materials Industry) awarded the Tweel with a 2006 Gold Medal for Innovation.
 This prize reinforced Michelin's technological leadership and rewarded Michelin’s contribution to improvements in productivity and safety for the construction industry.
 The jury of Intermat 2006 was made up of recognized European experts and professionals and required to rank the innovations according to five criteria: